FDA Inspections - Best Practices

 The author

-the compliance program at Hewlett Packard and Agilent Technologies for more than
+compliance program at Hewlett Packard and Agilent Technologies for more than

 fifteen years.
 He serves as a consultant for the industry and regulatory